j-ew-s/SOLID/README.md

 At SOLID solution, open the SOLID.SRP Console Application project.
 You can notice that there is a Entity folder and a Person class.

 This class (Person) knows how to create it's self and verify if it's valid.
-Looking deep at IsValid method, you can see that Person class do not know how to validate a email, so it calls a EmailService class, that can handle it!
+Looking deep at IsValid method, you can see that Person class do not know how to validate a email, so it calls a Email class, that can handle it!

 EmailService class knows how to validate an email and also knows how to send too!
 Well, it's all about email.